NotAFile/vxw-client/README.md

 lecom - main programming
-Chameleon - actually rather contributed assets to the server IIRC bytebit - his own OpenGL renderer, a small amount of physics code (player physics, AABB code)
+Chameleon - actually rather contributed assets to the server IIRC bytebit - his own OpenGL renderer, a small amount of physics code (player physics, AABB code) longbyte - for being a very convincing guy (you know what I'm referring to ;)    )

 ## Notes